stimit1404k/tasksAt_kGamify/README.md

 - Structuring clean, reusable code
 - Integrating third-party APIs like **DiceBear** for avatar generation
 - Building dynamic UIs with `Dropdown` and `TextField`
+- Advanced widget layout techniques using `Stack` and `Positioned`
+- Incorporating SVG assets with `flutter_svg` for crisp, scalable icons

 ---